 Reducing Errors and Preventing Misuse of Funds

-Potential Challenges You Might Face with AePS
+Potential Challenges of AePS

 While AePS offers many benefits, there are a few challenges you might encounter.

-Needing a Functional Fingerprint Scanner
+Requirement for a Functional Fingerprint Scanner

 Relying on Internet Connectivity